 LEONI commits itself with donations for and sponsorship of various social projects, where we give priority to sustainability and a regional approach.
-In 2011, for example, we supported the 'Healthy Food for School Children' and 'City for Children' projects in Nuremberg.
-Overall, we promoted numerous social projects and establishments in those countries where we are represented with larger facilities.
-In 2011, we supported children's aid organisations, sports clubs, crèches and orphanages, among other good causes, with a total of about EUR 275,000.
-The single biggest donation, of EUR 100,000, went to SOS-Kinderdörfer (China and Serbia), an organisation for children in need.
+In 2012, we increased our donations for children's aid organisations, sports clubs, crèches and orphanages, among other good causes, by one third.
+The largest single donation of EUR 75,000 went to UNESCO.